-The introduction of GDPR changes to the new Data Protection Act next year emphasise the increased liability placed on data controllers to ensure appropriate security of their data, including safe disposal of personal information.
+The Data Protection Act 2018 (which incorporates the EU's GDPR) places increased liability on data controllers to ensure the appropriate security of their data, including the safe disposal of personal information.

-Data controllers should be aware that the law does not require data controllers to sign long term commercial agreements.
-The contract simply needs to provide information of sufficient security measures that the data processor has in place to safeguard data.
+Data controllers should not be lured into signing long term commercial agreements.
+Contracts simply needs to provide information of sufficient security measures that the data processor has in place to safeguard data.
 Such measures might include security vetted staff to BS7858, shredding industry standard EN15713 and that a certificate of destruction will be supplied once shredding had been completed.

-Unlike the big national shredding companies, Topwood do not tie you into long term contracts, we simply supply a contract to ensure you are aware of our services and that we are GDPR compliant.
-Whenever looking at shredding companies, the controller must in turn take reasonable steps and checks to ensure that the security measures are being put into practice.
+Whenever reviewing shredding companies, data controllers must in turn take reasonable steps and checks to ensure that the security measures are being put into practice.
 For example, checking companies for standards such as ISO: 27001.